 Interpreting the raw signal requires expertise in the measurement method and understanding the possible sources of error.

-The Moodmetric index
+The Moodmetric index is easy to interpret

 The electrodermal activity (EDA) raw signal is difficult to interpret and prone to errors.
 Strong reactions can easily be spotted on the curve, but mathematical methods are needed for further analysis.